Latrechesara/Womanium_QUANTUM_AI_Bootcamp_Journey_2024/README.md

 ### Project Overview

-During the Womanium program, I worked on a team project as part of the industry challenge phase.
+During the Womanium program, I worked on a team project  part of the industry challenge phase.

 Our project was recognized by the **US Naval Nuclear Laboratory** with the award for: